Bed Bath & Beyond to close 2 LI stores

 Rockville, Maryland-based Federal Realty Investment Trust, which operates the Huntington Shopping Center, said it does not comment on tenant business and directed all inquiries to Bed Bath & Beyond.

-Manhattan-based Ashkenazy Acquisition Corp., which operates Bay Harbour Mall, could not be immediately reached for comment.
+Manhattan-based Ashkenazy Acquisition Corp., which operates Bay Harbour Mall, did not respond to requests for comment.

 Bed Bath & Beyond has too many stores, given how the current retail environment is being pressured by online retailers such as Amazon and Wayfair, said Jaime Katz, an equity analyst at Morningstar Investment Service in Chicago.

-Morningstar expects Bed Bath & Beyond to close 300 stores over the next decade, she said.
+Morningstar expects Bed Bath & Beyond to close 300 stores in the next decade, she said.
 It's imperative for brick-and-mortar stores to strategically optimize their footprint, she added.

-During nine of the last 10 quarters, Bed Bath & Beyond has posted declines in same-store sales, which is a comparison of sales at stores open at least one year, Katz said.
+During nine of the last 10 quarters, Bed Bath & Beyond has posted declines in same-store sales, which compares sales at stores open at least one year, Katz said.

 Same-store sales decreased by 0.6 percent in the first quarter of the company’s 2018 fiscal year, which ended June 2.